 - This EPA includes performing a complete history and head and neck examination, synthesizing the information obtained into a working (or confirmed) diagnosis including clinical TNM staging of the tumor, and proposing a patient management plan including additional investigations, referrals, and treatment options.
 This includes presenting the management plan to the supervisor as well as the patient and family.
 It is expected that this part of the EPA will be achieved in the junior stage. - The procedural aspects of this EPA include resection of early skin cancer with clear margins and reconstruction with graft or local flap, as appropriate.

-- Case mix: melanoma; squamous cell; other form of cancer [write in] - Advanced disease: yes; no
+- Type of cancer: melanoma; squamous cell; other - Advanced disease: yes; no

 Part B: Resection with clear margins and reconstruction with graft or local flap Direct observation by supervisor